bsm/pgpq/README.md

 		panic(err)
 	}

-	// push three tasks into the queue if err := client.Push(ctx, &pgpq.Task{
+	// push some tasks into the queue if err := client.Push(ctx, &pgpq.Task{
 		Priority:	3,
 		Payload:	[]byte(`{"foo":1}`),